cr2003/BK_TDD_Python_goat/README.md

+## Practice
-This is a practive from the Book: Test-Driven Development with Python by Harry J.W.
+This is a practice from the Book: Test-Driven Development with Python by Harry J.W.
 Percival